openpreserve/jpylyzer/doc/jpylyzerUserManual.md

 You have three options:

 1. Install the software with the *Pip* package manager.
-This works on all platforms (Windows, Linux, Mac, etc.), but it requires that you have the Python interpreter available on your system.
+This works on all platforms (Windows, Linux, Mac, etc.), but you need to have the Python interpreter available on your system.
 Jpylyzer is compatible with Python 2.7, and Python 3.2 and more recent (Python 3.0 and 3.1 are not supported).